VArterJr/neotypa-booktabs/doc/import-export.md

 ## Limitations

+### JSON Format
+- Import creates new workspaces (does not merge with existing)
+- Requires version 1 format (will be versioned for future compatibility)

+### Netscape Format
 - Maximum 3-level hierarchy (Folder → Group → Bookmark)
 - Bookmarks must be inside groups, not directly in folders
 - No support for browser-specific metadata (favicons, visit counts, etc.)
-- Tags are not preserved during import (can be added after import)
+- Tags are not preserved during import/export (use JSON format for tags)
+- Descriptions may not be preserved by all browsers

 ## Examples